RetroReversing/retroReversing/categories/tools/Tools.md

 - **Microsoft Visual Studio**: A powerful and versatile IDE that supported multiple programming languages, making it a favorite among game developers for its robust debugging tools and integrated development features.
 - **Borland C++**: Known for its speed and efficiency, Borland C++ was a popular choice for many game developers due to its advanced compiler technology and comprehensive library support.
 - **CodeWarrior**: Initially developed for Macintosh, CodeWarrior later expanded to support multiple platforms, offering a flexible environment for cross-platform development which was essential for many game studios.
+Had special versions for PS2 and Gamecube support [^2].
 - **Turbo C++**: An early IDE by Borland, Turbo C++ was known for its simplicity and speed, providing a streamlined environment for writing and testing code quickly.

 These IDEs were pivotal in creating the games that defined a generation, providing the necessary tools and environments to bring imaginative worlds to life.